Truck Insurance

 In this guide, we break down average truck insurance costs, what affects your premium, and how working with a broker can help you get better value cover.

-Average Cost of Truck Insurance in Brisbane or QLD
+Average Cost of Truck Insurance in Australia

-- Owner-drivers: $3,000 – $8,000 per year
+• Owner-drivers such as couriers or delivery drivers: $3,000 – $8,000 per year

 What Affects the Cost of Truck Insurance?